 Infection prevention and control

 One of our key clinical priorities is to protect our patients, visitors and staff from the risk of healthcare-associated infections caused by bacteria (germs).
-This is in accordance with the requirements of the Code of Practice on the prevention and control of infections and related guidance, under the Health and Social Care Act 2008.
+This is in accordance with the Code of Practice on the prevention and control of infections and related guidance, under the Health and Social Care Act 2008.

 We actively tackle healthcare-associated infections, which are infections acquired in hospital or as a result of treatment.
 Examples include MRSA and Clostridium difficile.
 Our staff are trained in good hand hygiene and how to prevent infection, and we have a zero-tolerance approach to poor hand hygiene and failure to adopt best practices.
-We also encourage patients to us help us to keep our hospital clean.
+We also encourage patients and visitors to help prevent infection.

 What is King’s doing to prevent infection?